Points of Interest: What to See and Places to Visit in Hungary

 If you have time, visit Szeged churches which are famous for their beautiful and unique inside design.
 Another thing, it is recommended to visit the University of Szeged that is one of the oldest universities in Hungary and has a grand design and sometimes holds expositions about Szeged’s past.

-Kecskemét is a city that is located in central part of Hungary and is the 8th largest city in the country.
+Kecskemét is one of the must-visit cities in Hungary that is located in central part of Hungary and is the 8th largest city in the country.
 The city is located between two rivers – Danube and Tisza – both of which are the popular location for picnics.
 There are lots of vineyards, green space, and orchards, so sometimes Kecskemét is called a ‘garden city’.
 Kecskemét is famous for its colorful art nouveau buildings, great museums and apricot brandy that can be bought anywhere in the city for a fairly cheap price.

 Also, if you are traveling for a long time in Hungary and ran out of the things to do, visit Kecskemét because it offers various outdoor activities such as hiking in the sand covered hills, horse shows or horse riding experience in the horse farms around the city.
 You definitely won’t be disappointed about the time you will spend in Kecskemét.